On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Analog Training with Model Parallelism

-Consider training a large model using a mini-batch size $B_{\text{mini}}$, which is too large to fit into one device and motivates us to adopt \emph{model parallelism}.
-In model parallelism, the computation is partitioned into a sequence of \emph{stages}, which, in general, consists of a consecutive set of layers in the model.
-Each stage is mapped on one digital or analog device.
-For simplicity, we assume each stage contains one layer only.
+Consider training a large model using a mini-batch size $B_{\text{mini}}$, which is too large to fit into one accelerator and necessitates \emph{model parallelism}.
+In model parallelism, the forward and backward computations are partitioned into a sequence of \emph{stages}, which, in general, consist of a consecutive set of layers in the model.
+Each stage is mapped to one digital or analog accelerator.
 Apart from the model separation, a mini-batch of data is also split into $B$ \emph{micro-batch} of size $B_{\text{micro}} := B_{\text{mini}} / B$.
-For simplicity, let the micro-batch size $B_{\text{micro}} = 1$ in Sections \ref{section:pipeline}-\ref{sec.convergence} so that the subscript $b$ in $\xi_{k,b}$ can represent the index of micro-batch or data, and $B=B_{\text{mini}}$ can represent the number of micro-batch and mini-batch size $B_{\text{mini}}$.
-It could be easily extended to general cases.

-\textbf{Clock cycle. } We define the maximum time for each stage to process one micro-batch as the \emph{clock cycle}.
-Ideally, all devices would process a micro-batch in the same amount of time, avoiding idle periods during a clock cycle.
-Although achieving this is challenging, various task scheduling approaches have been proposed to balance computation \citep{narayanan2019pipedream, huang2019gpipe}.
-To explore the potential of pipeline training, this paper uses the clock cycle and stage as the minimal time and basic scheduling units, respectively.
-Based on scheduling methods, there are three types of model parallelism: vanilla model parallelism without pipelining, synchronous pipelining, and asynchronous pipelining.
+Without loss of generality, this paper assumes that one stage contains only one layer and the micro-batch size $B_{\text{micro}} = 1$.
+Under this assumption, $\xi_{k,b}$ denotes the $b$-th micro-batch which contains only the $b$-th data.
+Consequently, the number of micro-batches is the mini-batch size, i.e., $B=B_{\text{mini}}$.
+This paper treats a stage as the minimal scheduling unit and investigates the time complexity across different scheduling strategies.
+To compare time costs, we define the basic time unit, \emph{clock cycle}, which is the minimum time required for all devices to process one micro-batch.
+Note that this definition is based on the assumption that per-stage computation loads are balanced across all devices, so that all stages complete each micro-batch in approximately the same amount of time, which can be achieved via balanced partitioning \citep{huang2019gpipe, narayanan2019pipedream, shoeybi2019megatron}.
+Based on scheduling strategies, there are three types of model parallelism: vanilla model parallelism without pipelining, synchronous pipelining, and asynchronous pipelining.